-Counting calories is one of the main techniques people use when trying to lose weight.
-But what exactly are calories, and how do food scientists determine whether a granola bar has 100 or 300 calories?
+When monitoring their weight, many people calculate calories in food to keep track of their energy intake, according to research in The American Journal of Clinical Nutrition.
+But what exactly are calories, why are they calculated and how do food scientists determine whether a granola bar has 100 or 300 calories?

 A calorie is a unit of energy, not a measure of weight or nutrient density.
-The calories you see on nutrition labels, however, are actually kilocalories, or kcals.
-Food packaging always refers to kcals, even though it just says "calories."
+The calories you see on nutrition labels, however, are actually kilocalories, or kcals, according to the National Health Service (NHS) U.K. Food packaging always refers to kcals, even though it just says "calories."
 One kcal is the amount of energy required to heat 1 kilogram of water by 1 degree Celsius (2.2 lbs. of water by 1.8 degrees Fahrenheit), said Grace Derocha, a registered dietitian and health coach at Blue Cross Blue Shield of Michigan.

 In 1990, the U.S. government passed the Nutritional Labeling and Education Act, which standardized the information, including calories, that nutrition labels must disclose.
 That means that before any packaged food in the U.S. hits the shelves, food scientists have to measure its macronutrients and calories.
 One way to do this is with a tool called a bomb calorimeter.